-London is one of our favorite cities (you can probably tell, because we just moved there!).
+London is one of our favorite cities (you can probably tell, because we moved here!).
 It’s not like most cities that are clustered into one small and very tall area.
 London is very spread out and there are multiple neighborhoods that offer something different and unique.
 You can see all the major sights along the Thames in a day or two, then spend many more days exploring neighborhoods, like Notting Hill, Angel, Shoreditch and SoHo.

 If you’re planning a trip to London and would like to find the best things to do, places to eat and drink in the city, look no further than our shortcut travel guide to London (see infographic below).
 We’ve got it covered for you.

 What to Do in London

 If it’s your first time in London, you’ll no doubt be wanting to see the sights.
 We’ve got a full walking-tour guide to the top sights of London that you can do in one day.
 London is also full of iconic buildings to admire.